ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 - A specification can help implementers, operators, and other interested parties to develop a shared understanding of how the algorithm works and how it is expected to behave in various different scenarios or configurations.
-- A specification can help potential contributors understand the algorithm and objectives, which can make it easier for them to suggest improvements and/or identify limitations.
+- A specification can help potential contributors understand the algorithm, which can make it easier for them to suggest improvements and/or identify limitations.
 Furthermore, the specification can help multiple contributors align on a consensus change to the algorithm.